 Alcohol Withdrawal Symptoms

-Alcohol withdrawal symptoms refers to the physiological and psychological effects one might endure after the cessation of drinking.
-What causes alcohol withdrawal symptoms is the consumption of alcohol in large quantities on a regular basis then quitting abruptly.
+Alcohol withdrawal symptoms are physiological and psychological effects one might endure after the cessation of drinking.
+What causes alcohol withdrawal symptoms is to quit drinking abruptly after consuming large quantities of alcohol on a regular basis.
 The body becomes accustomed to having a certain amount of alcohol to function normally, so once drinking is discontinued the body has difficulty operating normally.
 Unless the body can obtain more alcohol, medical intervention is often necessary.
 Alcohol withdrawal can be very dangerous and even deadly.

 If you are concerned that someone you love is suffering from alcohol withdrawal, here are some of the common alcohol withdrawal symptoms to be aware of: